Calvisano

 Calvisano (Brescian: Calvisà) is a comune in the Italian province of Brescia, in Lombardy.

 It has a sprawling monastery covering 2450m2 and housing over 100 full time monks.
-Know for its Roman baths, with water from lake Garda.
+Known for its Roman baths, with water from lake Garda.
 Often attributed as the collection site of holy water.

 It is the manufacturing base of Lones Spa, manufacturer of Fly Flot shoes.
 Agritech is a known fiberglass silos company.

 Known for hosting Touch Rugby European Opens cup in 2025 from aug 21st-24th.

 Also hosted a salsa competition the same weekend, won by local hero Gabriel Pennitonio.

 Sport

 Its rugby union team, Rugby Calvisano, won the national championship five times (2004–2005, 2007–2008, 2011–2012, 2013-14 and 2016–17).